2020 March 18th edition

 Venture Spirit Declaration

-We believe a company's most important resource is its people.
-Productivity is dependent on thinking, feeling individuals, and when we operate in a team environment and harness group synergy it is possible to achieve exponential results.
-Through a common, dynamic spirit the group as a whole can achieve incredible feats.
-This is what distinguishes us as a true venture and where our flexibility and speed are derived.
+However, we believe a company's most important resource is its people, who are creatures of feelings.
+Productivity can increase severalfold depending on the person.
+Moreover, when operating in a team environment and harnessing group synergy, the difference could be dozens of times more effective.
+Through a common dynamic spirit, the group can achieve incredible feats.
+This is what distinguishes us as a true "venture" and where our sense of speed is derived from.

-To be the undisputed number one in the Internet industry.
+To be overwhelmingly “No.1” in the Internet industry.

-To be happy, be successful, be number one.
+To be happy, be successful and be "No.1."

 For us happiness is peace of mind and the satisfaction of achieving goals.

-For us being number one is not something we measure against our competitors, but a goal we have set for ourselves.
+For us being "No.1" is not something we measure against our competitors, but to excel against ourselves.

 We strive to redefine the industry and foster a vibrant Internet culture.
 We believe in the importance of contributing to society and as a group we continually work to inspire enthusiasm in our customers and put smiles on their faces.

-- The group is comprised of individuals who share the same vision, mission, and operating objectives.
+- "We," as a group, is comprised of individuals who share the same dream, vision, philosophy, business mind and business objectives.

 - All GMO Internet Group quantitative objectives are based on the 55-year plan.

-- Marketing activity is based on the Lancaster Strategy, and we work toward objectives in line with the 10-Point Plan for Achieving Goals.
+- Marketing activity is based on “the GMO Style Lanchester Strategy,” and we work towards objectives in line with “the 10-Point Plan for Achieving Goals.”

 - We recognize that industrial revolutions only come along once every few hundred years, and we are ready to seize the unique opportunities the current digital revolution represents.

-- We remember the first time we experienced the Internet.
+- Remember the excitement of when we first experienced the Internet.

-- All of our products and services outrival our competitors in product specifications, pricing and design.
-We must be number one.
+- All of our products and services should be superior to our competitors and be No.1 in product specifications, pricing and design.

-- Enhancing our strengths and reinforcing weaker segments with number one products.
+- Enhancing our strengths and reinforcing weaker segments with No.1 products.

 - Business is like a battle.
-Our weapons are our number one services and our pride.
+Our weapons are our No.1 services and our pride.
 What we sell is experience.
 And we seek to expand our territory of smiling faces.

 - The new era of the Internet is an era of shared understanding.
 We strive to be relatable as a company and as people.

 - Shared understanding comes from a combination of logic and feeling.
-We recognize the importance of being creative leaders as well as creating number one products.
+It is important to be No.1 creative leaders as well as to create No.1 products.

-- To remain number one, it is essential to maintain an environment and systems that nurture our engineers and creative professionals in order to cultivate technological expertise.
+- To remain “No.1”, it is essential to maintain an environment and systems that nurture our engineers and creative professionals in order to cultivate technological expertise.

 Proactive: A positive approach